Voices of a Distant Star: Plot

 A schoolgirl named Mikako Nagamine (Mika Shinohara (original Japanese), Sumi Muto (Japanese), Cynthia Martinez (English)) is recruited into the UN Space Army to fight in a war against a group of aliens called the Tarsians—named after the Tharsis region of Mars where they were first encountered.
 As a Special Agent, Mikako pilots a giant robotic mecha called a Tracer as part of a fighting squadron attached to the spacecraft carrier Lysithea.
-When the Lysithea leaves Earth to search for the Tarsians, Mikako's friend Noboru Terao (Makoto Shinkai (original Japanese), Chihiro Suzuki (Japanese), Adam Colon (English)) remains on Earth.
+When the Lysithea leaves Earth to search for the Tarsians, Mikako's friend Noboru Terao (Makoto Shinkai (original Japanese), Chihiro Suzuki (Japanese), Adam Conlon (English)) remains on Earth.
 The two continue to communicate across space using the e-mail facilities on their mobile telephones.
 As the Lysithea travels deeper into space, messages take increasingly longer to reach Noboru on Earth, and the time-lag of their correspondence eventually spans years.

 The narrative begins in 2047.
 Mikako is apparently alone in a hauntingly empty city, trying to contact people through her mobile telephone.
 She wakes up in her Tracer orbiting an extrasolar planet.
 She then goes to Agartha, the fictional fourth planet of the Sirius Solar System.
 Mikako sends an e-mail to Noboru (which shows the date 2047-09-16), with the subject "I am here", which would reach him eight years later.
 Some flashes of imagery, perhaps indicative of memory, a hallucination, or even a mystical encounter, are then shown.
 The room shown at the beginning of the animation is presented again; Mikako is squatting in the corner, sobbing and pleading with her doppelganger to let her see Noboru again so she can tell him she loves him.

 The ship's alarm warns Mikako that the Tarsians are surrounding her, but she does not understand.
 A climactic battle ensues.
 On Earth, Noboru receives the message almost nine years later.
 At Agartha, three of the four carriers equipped with the warp engines which brought the expeditionary force to Sirius have been destroyed.
 The Lysithea is still intact after Mikako joins the fight and stops its destruction.
 After winning the battle, Mikako lets her damaged Tracer drift in space.

 In the manga, 16-year-old Mikako sends a message to 25-year-old Noboru, telling him that she loves him.
 By this time, Noboru himself has joined the UN, which has launched a rescue mission for the Lysithea.
 When Mikako hears that the UN is sending help for their rescue, she consults a list of people on the mission, and finds that Noboru is among them.
 The manga ends with Mikako saying that they will definitely meet again.